samy203/Parsify/README.md

 # Parsify

-Parsify is a Python tool to dealing with File parsing, It's easily extendable to parse different types of formats.
+Parsify is a Python tool to deal with File parsing, It's easily extendable to parse different types of formats.

 ## Usage